 In the new English curriculum, grammar, punctuation and spelling play a key role in the children's writing.
-In Key Stage 2 children have weekly dedicated time to be taught spelling, punctuation and grammar rules and are given focused tasks to practise.
+In Key Stage 2 children have dedicated time to be taught spelling, punctuation and grammar rules and are given focused tasks to practise.
 These skills are referred to during writing tasks and children are encouraged to integrate their punctuation, grammar and spelling learning within all aspects of their writing.
 All year groups in Key Stage 2 follow a common Twinkl spelling programme and weekly spellings are given as homework for children to practise which are then tested the following week.
 Cursive style handwriting is taught which is linked to the weekly spelling focus.
-Handwriting pens are used by all children from Year 3 upwards.
+Handwriting pens are earnt by children in Year 3 and 4 when they demonstrate the cursive style across all of their writing.

 Checking and editing skills are an important part of the writing process, enabling the children to reflect on and evaluate their work either through self-assessment or peer assessment against certain success criteria.
-Children are taught how to develop these skills throughout the Key Stage.
+Children are taught how to develop these skills throughout both Key Stages.
 Regular teacher assessment takes place throughout the year.